riemann/riemann-java-client/README.markdown

-`.send()` proceeds asynchronously and returns as soon as Netty flushes the write possible. `.send()` returns a `com.aphyr.riemann.client.IPromise` containing the response from the write (which also supports Clojure's Deref protocol).
+`.send()` proceeds asynchronously and returns as soon as Netty flushes the write possible. `.send()` returns a `io.riemann.riemann.client.IPromise` containing the response from the write (which also supports Clojure's Deref protocol).
 If you do not deref this promise, the client makes *no* guarantees about event
 delivery: it will, for example, discard writes when there are too many